survivejs/webpack-book/manuscript/building/03_code_splitting.md

     ...
   },
-  'optional name'
+  err => console.error(err),
+  'optional-name'
 );
 ```

-As you can see, `require.ensure` definition is more powerful.
-The problem is that it doesn't support error handling.
-Often you can achieve what you want through a dynamic `import`, but it's good to know this form exists as well.

-`require.ensure` supports naming. `require.ensure` blocks that have the same name are pulled into the same output bundle.
-[The official example](https://github.com/webpack/webpack/tree/master/examples/named-chunks) shows the output in detail.
+Often you can achieve what you want through a dynamic `import`, but it's good to know this alternate form exists as well. `require.ensure` supports naming as well and [the official example](https://github.com/webpack/webpack/tree/master/examples/named-chunks) shows the output in detail.

 W> `require.ensure` relies on `Promise`s internally.
 If you use `require.ensure` with older browsers, remember to shim `Promise` using a polyfill such as [es6-promise](https://www.npmjs.com/package/es6-promise).